jprichardson/node-fs-extra/README.md

 ### walkSync(dir)

-Lists all files and directories along with their `fs.stats`, inside a directory recursively.
+Lists all files and directories inside a directory recursively.

 Returns an array of objects.
 Each object has `path` and `stats` properties.